TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 A manifest object can be created in two ways: either using **DLO**(Dynamic Large Object) or **SLO**(Static Large Object).

 > [Note]
-> Because a manifest object has path information for segmented objects, there is no need to upload segmented objects and the manifest object in the same container.
-If segmented objects and manifest object are in a single container, so it is difficult to manage them, it is recommended to upload segmented objects to a separate container and keep only the manifest object in the upload-intended container.
+> Because a manifest object has path information for segment objects, there is no need to upload segment objects and the manifest object in the same container.
+If segment objects and manifest object are in a single container, so it is difficult to manage them, it is recommended to upload segment objects to a separate container and keep only the manifest object in the upload-intended container.

 **DLO**
-The DLO manifest object uses the path to the segmented objects entered in the `X-Object-Manifest` header to automatically find and connect segmented objects.
+The DLO manifest object uses the path to the segment objects entered in the `X-Object-Manifest` header to automatically find and connect segment objects.

 ```
 PUT   /v1/{Account}/{Container}/{Object}